 - The Higher Self speaks in a figurative language through signs, symbols and the evocation of feelings.

 - Being conscious of this allows us to look behind the images for clues about who we really are and what our Higher Self is trying to communicate to us.

-- When we are alert, we can start to see what we need to resolve in ourselves in order to attain reconciliation with ourselves and thereby facilitate an authentic life full of Light and Creativity.
+- When we are alert, we can start to see what we need to resolve in ourselves in order to attain reconciliation with our Self and thereby facilitate an authentic life full of Light and Creativity.